florencejt/fusilli/README.md

 `fusilli` is authored by Florence J Townend, James Chapman, and James H Cole.

-Florence J Townend is supported by a UCL UKRI Centre for Doctoral Training in AI-enabled Healthcare studentship ( EP/S021612/1).
+Florence J Townend was supported by a UCL UKRI Centre for Doctoral Training in AI-enabled Healthcare studentship ( EP/S021612/1) during the initial development of this software.

 ## License